-Taliban kill 30 Afghan soldiers as fighting intensifies: army spokesman
+Taliban kill 26 Afghan soldiers as fighting intensifies

 U.S. advisers say that Afghan security forces, fighting largely alone since a NATO-led coalition ended its main combat mission in 2014, have made progress but still rely too much on vulnerable checkpoints exposed to Taliban attack.

-Reporting by Sayed Sarwar and Hamid Shalizi; Writing by James Mackenzie; Editing by Nick Macfie
+Reporting by Sayed Sarwar and Hamid Shalizi; Writing by James Mackenzie; Editing by Nick Macfie and Gareth Jones